devGeorgeOwi/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 0-current_working_directory script prints the absolute path name of the current working directory
+This script is used to print the absolute path name ofthe current working director